 - Loss of taste or smell

 - Sore throat

 - Nausea, vomiting, or diarrhea in the past 24 hours

 - Fever of 100 or higher in the past 24 hours

 - Undiagnosed rash accompanied by fever or itching

-If your child has been diagnosed with a contagious disease (such as influenza or strep), or has a health issue that may affect school performance (such as a concussion) please notify the nurse.
+If your child has been diagnosed with any contagious disease (such as influenza, Covid, or strep) or has a health issue that may affect school performance (such as a concussion), please notify the nurse.

-Medications (over-the counter or prescription) brought for the School Nurse to administer must be in the original bottle or a prescription bottle, and must include written requests and/or orders which state the name of the student, name of medication, dosage, schedule of administration, indications for administering and prescriber’s name.
+Medications (over-the-counter or prescription) brought for the School Nurse to administer must be in the original bottle or a prescription bottle and must include written requests and/or orders that state the name of the student, name of the medication, dosage, schedule of administration, indications for administering and prescriber’s name.

-See Health Forms to the left for copies of the parent authorization and physician authorization forms.
+See Medication at School to the left for copies of the parent authorization and physician authorization forms.

 Shanda Jacobs, APRN, NCSN, FNP-BCNationally Certified School NurseParkway Southwest Middle SchoolPhone 314-415-7329Fax 314-415-7311